Daybreak:Volume 1 Chapter 3

 "Thank you," Kaede gave her most grateful smile.

 "I must admit that I saw you two on the roof this morning during my ride.
 Please, allow me to be the first one to thank you for giving this self-centered prick a much-needed lesson.
 Knowing him, I thought you might appreciate something to eat today."
-Ariadne finished by offering her the tray, loaded with slices of bread and cheeses, plus assorted sausages next to a heap of red sauerkraut.
+Ariadne finished by offering Kaede the tray she carried.

 As if on cue, her stomach chimed in with another growl.
 Kaede then glanced at Pascal, her eyes almost challenging.
-But he continued to face forward, staring at thin air with a clearly disgruntled look.
+However he continued to face forward.
+His eyes stared at the thin air with a clearly disgruntled look.

 "Do what you want," he forced out in monotone.